Shape-Constrained Regression using Sum of Squares Polynomials

-\begin{lemma} Given a polynomial $p$ of degree $d \geq 3$, a vector $K$ as defined in Definition \ref{def:bdr}, and a box $B$ as defined in (\ref{eq:box}), it is strongly NP-hard to test whether $p$ has $K$-bounded derivatives over $B$. \end{lemma}
+\begin{lemma} Given a polynomial $p$ of degree $d \geq 3$, a vector $K$ as in Definition \ref{def:bdr}, and a box $B$ as defined in (\ref{eq:box}), it is strongly NP-hard to test whether $p$ has $K$-bounded derivatives over $B$. \end{lemma}

-\begin{proof} We first show the result for $d=3$ by providing a reduction from MAX-CUT.
+\begin{proof} We first show the result for $d=3$ via a reduction from MAX-CUT.
 Recall that in an unweighted undirected graph $G=(V,E)$ with no self-loops, a \emph{cut} partitions the $n$ nodes of the graph into two sets, $S$ and $\bar{S}$.
-The size of the cut is given by the number of edges connecting a node in $S$ to a node in $\bar{S}$.
-MAX-CUT is then the following problem: given a graph $G$ and an integer $k$, test whether $G$ has a cut of size at least $k$.
-It is well-known that MAX-CUT is NP-hard~\cite{GareyJohnson_Book}.
+The size of the cut is the number of edges connecting a node in $S$ to a node in $\bar{S}$ and MAX-CUT is the problem: given a graph $G$ and an integer $k$, test whether $G$ has a cut of size at least $k$.
+It is well known that MAX-CUT is NP-hard~\cite{GareyJohnson_Book}.